canonical/chaos-engineering/docs/tutorial/index.md

 # Tutorial

-In these tutorials, we will deploy and run Charmed Chaos Engineering platform.
+In these tutorials, we will deploy and run the Canonical Chaos Engineering platform.

 These tutorials will introduce you to key concepts, tools, processes and operations, starting from your first installation to a cloud deployment.